Jordan Levin: Career

 In 2017, Levin was hired as the CEO of AwesomenessTV, an American media and entertainment company.
 As CEO, Levin oversaw the release of To All The Boys I've Loved Before on Netflix, which holds an approval rating of 96% on Rotten Tomatoes based on 48 reviews.
 In its 2018 Q3 earning report, Netflix noted that To All The Boys I’ve Loved Before was one of its most-viewed original films ever.
 In 2018, AwesomenessTV was sold to Viacom.

 In addition to his roles as a media executive, Levin is also a speaker, author, producer, and television director.
 In 2004, Levin directed an episode of Everwood.
-He is an adjunct professor at the University of Southern California, where he teaches a class on the entertainment industry in the convergence age.
+He was an adjunct professor at the University of Southern California, where he teaches a class on the entertainment industry in the convergence age.
+Currently he is a Professor of Practice in the Radio, Television and Film department at the Moody College of Communication at the University of Texas in Austin.
+He was named Moody College at the University of Texas at Austin’s Alumnus of the Year in 2002, was the University Alumni Organization’s 2004 Outstanding Young Texas-Ex Award recipient, selected as one of the University’s 125 Extraordinary Exes in 2010, and presented the Robert C. Jeffrey College Benefactor Award in 2018.
 He is also a board member or advisor to several non-profit organizations, academic institutions, political advocacy groups, and early-stage media companies.